microsoft/shadow-realignment-mia/requirements/storage_breakdown.md

 9.4G	data
 ```

-Breakdown of the `experiments` directory's (where experiments are saved) storage requirements:
+Breakdown of the `../experiments` directory's (where experiments are saved) storage requirements:
 ```
 $ du -h --max-depth=1 experiments
 34M     experiments/celeba